 Quick Tip: Before using the same HDD with MacOS and Windows, make sure to format it to exFAT or FAT32 as Window’s default NTFS is read-only on MacOS and might cause problems.

-Very easy and minimal of number of steps required to use
+- Very easy and minimal number of steps required to use

 3. File Sharing